rdichev/Java-Introduction/Prerequisite.md

 For the purpose of this course we will use [Open JDK](https://openjdk.java.net/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/).

-> If you already have this setup you can skip the steps bellow.
+> If you already have this setup you can skip the steps below.

 #### 1. Install Open JDK